-Psychologist Gershen Kaufman explains how shame is the sudden rupture of the interpersonal bridge, which happens when someone relates to us in a degrading, critical way — or when we anticipate being criticized or attacked.
+Psychologist Gershen Kaufman explains how shame is the sudden rupture of the interpersonal bridge, which happens when someone relates to us in a degrading, critical way — or when we anticipate being criticized or attacked, in his book Shame: The Power of Caring.
 Such shame can have a toxic and paralyzing effect on our well-being.
 Recognizing and healing destructive shame is a central aspect of personal growth.
 Living with a joyful spontaneity is not possible when toxic shame rules.

 The Positive Aspect of Shame